Phulsingh/Orbit-Social-Media-App/README.md

 ## 🚀 Overview

-FamilyNest is an invite-only platform where family members can:
+Orbit is an invite-only platform where family members can:

 - Stay connected through posts and chats
 - Share memories (photos, videos, stories)